 Remember to practice your pitch – and then practice it again.
 Practice the highlights and respect the buying manager’s time.
-Know your product inside and out.
-Practice in the mirror or in front of your familiy or dog if you have to.
+Practice in the mirror or in front of your family or your dog if you have to.

 You got your product in stores – what now?